rianeps/Formative-Assessment/README.md

 ## Project Overview

 This project investigates global trends in diabetes and obesity prevalence using data from the NCD-RisC.
 The analysis follows two cycles of the CRISP-DM framework and uses the `ProjectTemplate` structure for reproducibility.
-The final report is an R Markdown document featuring interactive `plotly` visualizations.
+The final report is an R Markdown document featuring `ggplot2` and `plotly` visualizations.

 ---